metrica-sports/codeball/docs/patterns.md

 ## Configuration

 All the patterns below, are available included in Codeball and ready to be used.
-They have a dafuault configuration included with the package, but you can create your own config file if you want to change for example, the name of the patterns, the in and out time, or the parameters the use to compute events.
+They have a default configuration included with the package, but you can create your own config file if you want to change for example, the name of the patterns, the in and out time, or the parameters the use to compute events.
 The configuration for a pattern looks like the below.
 For more details check the example pattern in the Examples section.

 ```json
 {